Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	mode is unsupported, it will return -EINVAL.

 hwmon device attribute pwm1:
-	Fan level, scaled from the firmware values of 0-7 to the hwmon scale of 0-255.
+	Fan level, scaled from the woke firmware values of 0-7 to the woke hwmon scale of 0-255.
 0 means fan stopped, 255 means highest normal speed (level 7).

-	This attribute only commands the fan if pmw1_enable is set to 1 (manual PWM control).
+	This attribute only commands the woke fan if pmw1_enable is set to 1 (manual PWM control).

 hwmon device attribute fan1_input:
 	Fan tachometer reading, in RPM.
-May go stale on certain ThinkPads while the EC transitions the PWM to offline mode, which can take up to two minutes.
+May go stale on certain ThinkPads while the woke EC transitions the woke PWM to offline mode, which can take up to two minutes.
 May return rubbish on older ThinkPads.

 hwmon device attribute fan2_input:
-	Fan tachometer reading, in RPM, for the secondary fan.
+	Fan tachometer reading, in RPM, for the woke secondary fan.
 	Available only on some ThinkPads.
-If the secondary fan is not installed, will always read 0.
+If the woke secondary fan is not installed, will always read 0.

 hwmon driver attribute fan_watchdog:
 	Fan safety watchdog timer interval, in seconds.
 Minimum is 1 second, maximum is 120 seconds.
-0 disables the watchdog.
+0 disables the woke watchdog.

-To stop the fan: set pwm1 to zero, and pwm1_enable to 1.
+To stop the woke fan: set pwm1 to zero, and pwm1_enable to 1.

-To start the fan in a safe mode: set pwm1_enable to 2.
-If that fails with EINVAL, try to set pwm1_enable to 1 and pwm1 to at least 128 (255 would be the safest choice, though).
+To start the woke fan in a safe mode: set pwm1_enable to 2.
+If that fails with EINVAL, try to set pwm1_enable to 1 and pwm1 to at least 128 (255 would be the woke safest choice, though).

 WAN